 A central installation piece, to carry the community voice, was placed at the heart of the gallery in the form of a large-scale paper wave sculpture.
-I created a simple model by re-purposing packaging materials which was fixed with blue tack (see image left).
-This model was made for design development (not presentation) purposes and it was great to think that it could be easily recycled when no longer needed.
+I created a simple model by re-purposing packaging materials which was fixed with blue tack.
+Made for design development and not presentation purposes it could be easily recycled when no longer needed.

-I engaged early in the process with the appointed exhibition printer, Daniel Collins (The Creative Key), whose knowledge and experience were invaluable in understanding production techniques and sourcing materials.
-I learned that in order to achieve this initial design for the central installation, the shape would need to be formed involving plastic based materials and heat.
-This approach did not fulfil my green aims.
-I needed to look at how a length of paper would simply hang on dowels with minimal fixings.
-The solution was found through internet research (https://www.gfsmith.com/colorplan-cloudscape).
+I engaged early in the process with the appointed exhibition printer, Daniel Collins (The Creative Key).
+Their knowledge and experience were invaluable in understanding production techniques and sourcing materials.
+As a result, Daniel advised that the central installation (in model) would need to be formed involving plastic based materials and heat.
+Clearly, this approach did not fulfil my green aims.
+I wanted a length of paper to simply hang on dowels and the solution was found through internet research (https://www.gfsmith.com/colorplan-cloudscape).